 As originally conceived, rents were supposed to be sufficient to cover all of the operating expenses of public housing units.
-By the 1960’s large numbers of families were too poor to live in public housing because they could not afford the rents which were not subsidized, and which were tied to operating expenses.
-Congress responded by passing the “Brooke Amendment”, which limited rents to 25% of a resident’s net income, (since increased to 30%), and by providing annual operating subsidies to make up the difference between the actual operating costs and the revenues obtained from rent in the developments built by the federal government.
+By the 1960’s, large numbers of families were too poor to live in public housing because they could not afford the rents which were not subsidized and which were tied to operating expenses.
+Congress responded by passing the “Brooke Amendment,” which limited rents to 25% of a resident’s net income (since increased to 30%), and provided annual operating subsidies to make up the difference between the actual operating costs and the revenues obtained from rent in the developments built by the federal government.

 In addition to the housing developments funded with federal money, New York City has 21 developments which were built with state or city money.
-The city and the state provided the same rent limits and operating subsidies in their state and city developments as in the federal developments.
-For a listing of all NYCHA projects and under which program, Federal, State, or City, each development is funded, see Development Data Book: http://www1.nyc.gov/assets/nycha/downloads/pdf/pdb2016.pdf.
+The City and the State provided the same rent limits and operating subsidies in their State and City developments as in the federal developments.
+For a listing of all NYCHA projects and under which program, Federal, State or City, each development is funded, see Development Data Book: https://www1.nyc.gov/assets/nycha/downloads/pdf/pdb2019.pdf.

 WHO ADMINISTERS THE PROGRAM

 The New York City Housing Authority (NYCHA) is the local housing authority that owns and operates all of the public housing developments in New York City.
 While NYCHA is an independent authority, it must adhere to rules promulgated by the United States Department of Housing and Urban Development (HUD) and to its own management and applications manuals.